 What Impurities Will be Removed When a Whole House Filter is Installed?

 A filter will get to work wiping out organic pollutants, bacteria, and other unwanted microbial life, like e-Coli.
 It is also an effective way of drastically lowering levels of heavy metals, fluoride, and chlorine.
 Chlorine is a concern for many because it can worsen conditions like asthma or eczema, but it also may have a drying effect on people with no pre-existing conditions.
-Irritated eyes, brittle hair and dry skin can become an issue in households which just rely on an untreated supply.
+Irritated eyes, brittle hair, and dry skin can become an issue in households which just rely on an untreated supply.

 Can a Filter Improve Any Other Aspect of my Supply?

 Aside from removing undesirable elements, a whole house filter can also enhance all that is good and nourishing about H2O.
 Most will balance out the pH level of your supply, bringing it to a higher level of alkalinity and reducing the acid content.
 We may not think about this too often but our bodies are made up of 70% water, so this liquid plays a crucial role in sustaining a stable equilibrium between acid and alkaline in our system.
-We lose roughly two and a half litres of fluid each day, so it’s important to replace this with great quality aqua and plenty of it.
+We lose roughly two and a half liter of fluid each day, so it’s important to replace this with great quality aqua and plenty of it.

 How is the H2O Purified?

-Whether your supply comes directly from a well or from the mains, whole house filters use a range of technologies designed to treat and sanitise the aqua before it leaves the tap.
+Whether your supply comes directly from a well or from the mains, whole house filters use a range of technologies designed to treat and sanitize the aqua before it leaves the tap.
 Here are three of the most commonly found methods:

 Carbon filtering is one of the more effective ways of cleansing water and one that is a popular solution in the industry.
 Activated carbon differs from regular carbon because it has been exposed to extremely high temperatures.
 The heat creates numerous apertures and cracks in the individual particles of carbon, and these can trap even the tiniest of molecules.
-Carbon filtering is an efficient way of removing gases, odours, chemical elements, chlorine and more.
+Carbon filtering is an efficient way of removing gases, odors, chemical elements, chlorine and more.
 As these fragments are drawn into the carbon, they bind to its structure and are permanently removed from the aqua.

 These are whole house filters which use paper cartridges to trap suspended flakes of scale, dirt, sand and other organic substances.
 Particles like these are most often found in aqua which is drawn from a river or well, as natural sources can be churned up and cloudy.
-The latest types of this filter strain the fluid, then use an absorbing agent like zeolite to make the finished liquid look and taste fresh.
-They can be installed in combination with a carbon or a UV filter to achieve an excellent end result.
+The latest types of filter strain the fluid, then use an absorbing agent like zeolite to make the finished liquid look and taste fresh.
+They can be installed in combination with carbon or a UV filter to achieve an excellent end result.

 Ultra Violet Sterilising Filters

-These UV-based sterilisers use ultraviolet light to destroy micro-organisms and bacteria in H2O that passes through.
+These UV-based sterilizers use ultraviolet light to destroy micro-organisms and bacteria in H2O that passes through.
 There are fewer people who obtain their water supply from a private source like a borehole, well, or river, but this kind of filter is suitable for them.
 Aqua that is drawn from a natural spot is likely to contain a variety of microbial lifeforms, and UV filters are ideal for destroying these.
 They work by exposing H2O to a huge dose of ultraviolet light which causes catastrophic damage to microorganisms like viruses and bacteria.
-This special type of light bursts the cell walls and membranes, in much the same way as extended exposure to the sun would on a hot day.
+This special type of light bursts the cell walls and membranes, in much the same way as extended exposure to the sun, would on a hot day.
 If your needs are minimal, then a smaller low power system is likely to be sufficient.
 However, for larger families, there are more sizable UV filters made from robust stainless steel with much higher flow capacities.